Aagos ang Dugo

-Aagos ang Dugo is a 2001 Philippine action drama film written and directed by Mauro Gia Samonte.
+Aagos ang Dugo (transl.
+Blood Will Flow) is a 2001 Philippine action drama film written and directed by Mauro Gia Samonte.
 The film stars Gardo Versoza, Isabel Granada, Derek Dee, Lovely Rivero, Kier Legaspi and Ricardo Cepeda.

 The film is streaming online on YouTube.

 Plot

 Gino (Gardo) and Abet (Kier) are released from jail by Perlita (Isabel) for a job to kidnap a child (Christian) for ransom money.
 The two are unaware that it is planned by Perlita's estranged husband Martin (Ricardo), whose business has gone bankrupt.
 In the middle of the job, Gino and Perlita fall in love with each other.